svaddadhi/lead-management-app/README.md

 ## Authentication

 This project uses a simple authentication mechanism for demo purposes.
-In a production environment, you would want to implement a more robust solution like NextAuth.js.
+In a production environment, we would implement a more robust solution like NextAuth.js.

 ## Future Improvements